andy89345/andy89345/README.md

 #Hi,I’m Rong
 -Just a software engineer.
--Developing web(full stack) with flask & Django about two years.
+-Developing web(full stack) with flask & Django about five years.
 -Use web crawlers to fetch data(selenium or requests) usually.
 -I also like to develop various software tools with openCV.
 -Major programming language:Python,C++,C#,HTML,javascript,CSS,Jquery.
 -Used web framework:Flask,Django,ASP.NET.
--Interested in being a hacker.
+-Interested in being a hacker and AI engineer.
+-Studying for a master's degree in the Department of Electrical Engineering at NTUT.
+-My research is about VLM.